influxdata/docs-v2/content/influxdb/clustered/admin/licensing.md

 In currently available versions of InfluxDB Clustered, license enforcement is an opt-in feature that allows InfluxData to introduce license enforcement to customers, and allows customers to deactivate the feature if issues arise.
-In the future, all releases of InfluxDB Clustered will require an active license to use the product.
+In the future, all releases of InfluxDB Clustered will require customers to configure an active license before they can use the product.

 To opt into license enforcement, include the `useLicensedBinaries` feature flag in your `AppInstance` resource _([See the example below](#enable-feature-flag))_.